Resilience

 2. AWS CLI commands to list mutating API calls (readOnly=false) filtered by my resource tags

-3. Step-by-step Console instructions to navigate to CloudTrail and CloudTrail Lake
+3. Step by step console instructions to navigate to CloudTrail and CloudTrail Lake

 4. 10 sample CloudTrail Lake queries I can use to understand my control plane usage patterns, including: